iZeaoGamer/Zector/major.md

 - Fixed crash upon koth capture.
 - Fixed /koth join bug, thinking you were in the koth game still when you weren't.
 - Receiving generators are now more rarer to get than before.
 Thanks for the heads up, @BST|TLS KINGMINO.
+- Added /start - This command shows a lot of information about the server, and some of the features it offers.
+- Added /rules - Yes, finally, we've added back /rules command, updated, and better than ever!
+We'll be using that command from now on instead of looking elsewhere!
+- Fixed /f pay becoming broken.